kd2org/fotoo/README.md

 ## Features

+* Tech: PHP 7.4+ (tested with 7.4 to 8.3), SQLite3, HTML, CSS, vanilla Javascript
 * Lightweight, fast
-* Using SQLite3 database, nothing to install
 * Images are resized in the browser before upload:
   * zero computing resource taken on server
   * image upload is faster for the user